Includes Bonus Material:

 Method 2: Restrict Access Through File Permissions

-The second option consists of restricting file permissions.
+The second option consists of restricting file permissions to protect the WordPress configuration file.

 The way to limit permissions is to set our file permission numbers to 644, 640, or a lower number.
 You need to fix these numbers for both the wp-config files and the .htaccess file.